-So, in case you are a fintech startup or establishment still wondering if it’s the right time to set the basis of tokenization of the finance industry, act now!
+So, in case you are a fintech-based business still wondering if it’s the right time to set the basis of tokenization of the finance industry, act now!
 Contact the fintech experts to discuss the opportunities and requirements, and make a successful future.

 Q. How Blockchain Tech is Revolutionizing Fintech?

-Blockchain technology is revamping the fintech industry in myriad ways, such as by eliminating third parties, reducing operational time and cost, enhancing the identity verification process, etc. These and the other benefits of blockchain in financial services are designed to help the sector transform digitally.
+A. Blockchain technology is revamping the fintech industry in myriad ways, such as by eliminating third parties, reducing operational time and cost, enhancing the identity verification process, etc. These and the other benefits of blockchain in finance are designed to help the sector transform digitally.